 Finis St. John IV

-Fess St. John is a cum laude graduate of The University of Alabama (1978), where he was inducted to Phi Beta Kappa, Omicron Delta Kappa and Jasons.
-He received his law degree in 1982 from The University of Virginia School of Law and was chair of the Moot Court Board.
-He clerked for the Hon.
-Peter T. Fay, 11th Circuit U.S. Court of Appeals, after completing law school.
+Chancellor St. John earned his undergraduate degree at The University of Alabama, where he graduated cum laude and was inducted into Phi Beta Kappa and Omicron Delta Kappa.
+A member of the University of Virginia School of Law Class of 1982, he chaired the Moot Court Board.
+Chancellor St. John clerked for the Hon.
+Peter T. Fay, 11th Circuit U.S. Court of Appeals, after completing Law School.

 During his 17-year tenure on the Board of Trustees of the UA System, Fess St. John chaired numerous standing committees and played a key role in the recruitment of senior campus leadership.
 He was unanimously elected to three successive terms as President pro tempore (2008-2011) of the Board and was directly involved in managing more than 450 capital projects exceeding $3 billion on the campuses.

 Chancellor St. John has a deep understanding of the essential value of rigorous, high-demand degree programs that prepare students for success in life, and has extensive experience in helping guide health care policies.
 He served for more than 10 years on the UAB Health System Board of Directors.

 A lifelong resident of Cullman and a member of one of Alabama’s oldest law firms, St. John & St. John, L.L.C, Fess St. John’s family has a long and distinguished history of service.
 His father, grandfather and great-grandfather served in the Alabama Legislature; his mother was the first female attorney in Cullman; and his great-great grandfather, who arrived in Alabama in 1838 and was elected to the Alabama General Assembly, was instrumental in creating our state’s first public education system.

 Achieving Excellence: An Interview with Finis St. John